SAMMISolutions/docs/doc_posts/_getting-started/download.md

 ### LioranBoard
 Latest stable version.
 Recommended for most users.\
-Comes with LioranBoard Receiver, Transmitter and Stream Deck for PC and Android.\
+Comes with LioranBoard Receiver, Transmitter and Stream Deck\
-LioranBoard is fully supported on Windows.
+LioranBoard is fully supported on Windows, support for other platforms is coming!\
-You should be able to run it on Linux and MacOs using [Wine](https://www.winehq.org/), however we cannot guarantee its functionality.
+You should be able to run it on Linux and MacOs using [Wine](https://www.winehq.org/), however we cannot guarantee its functionality at this time.

-<a href="https://obsproject.com/forum/resources/lioranboard-stream-deck-animator.862/"><button type="button" class="btn btn-primary">Download LioranBoard</button></a>
+<a href="https://github.com/LioranWaters/Lioranboard2Update/blob/main/README.md"><button type="button" class="btn btn-primary">Download LioranBoard</button></a>

 *You can check our **[Discord's](https://discord.gg/dXez8Zh)** Announcements channel for unreleased and beta versions.*